snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 ![enter image description here](https://www.upfluence.com/wp-content/uploads/2021/05/Screen-Shot-2021-05-07-at-1.00.21-PM-min.jpg)
 7. Save changes.

-Sign up to download the step be step setup guide for influencers(PDF version ready to share)

-For more detailed setup guide, Please check another post - [Influencer Marketing-Step by step setup guide for influencer](#)
+You can share the step be step setup guide for influencers: [Influencer Marketing-Step by step setup guide for influencer](#)

 Once these steps are completed, the influencer's Instagram account and Facebook page will be ready for whitelisting.
 As a top tip, brands can request access to pixels to help build custom audiences that match their target customer demographics for even better targeting.